junxit/us-congress-bills-116/bill.md

     - **(C)** by adding at the end the following:
       > - **(10)** a list of each memorandum of understanding in effect with the Bureau, any changes made to a memorandum of understanding since the last report was made under subsection (b), and a justification for each such change;

+  - **(3)** *Reestablishment of memoranda of understanding* The memoranda of understanding between the Consumer Financial Protection Bureau and the Department of Education titled “Memorandum of Understanding Between the Bureau of Consumer Financial Protection and the U.S. Department of Education Concerning the Sharing of Information” (October 19, 2011) and “Memorandum of Understanding Concerning Supervisory and Oversight Cooperation and Related Information Sharing Between the U.S. Department of Education and the Consumer Financial Protection Bureau” (January 9, 2014)—
+    - **(A)** shall remain in effect and may not be terminated by any party to such memoranda; and
+    - **(B)** may only be amended or revised if the parties to the memoranda determine that such amendment or revision would promote better interagency coordination to the benefit of consumers.
 - **(f)** *Additional report information on consumer savings* Section 1013 of the Consumer Financial Protection Act of 2010 (12 U.S.C.
 5493) is amended by adding at the end the following:
   > - **(i)** *Additional report information on consumer savings* In issuing each report required under section 502(d) of the Credit CARD Act of 2009, the Bureau shall include a numerical estimate of the amount that such Act has saved consumers in fees impacted by such Act, relative to the level of such fees prior to the enactment of such Act.

+- **(g)** *Restoration of rule prohibiting forced arbitration in consumer contracts*
+  - **(1)** *Repeal of joint resolution* Public Law 115–74 is hereby repealed.
+  - **(2)** *Restoration of rule* Not later than the end of the 3-day period beginning on the date of enactment of this Act, the Consumer Financial Protection Bureau shall reissue the final rule of the Bureau specified in Public Law 115–74 (relating to “Arbitration Agreements”) in the same form as such rule existed on the day before the date of enactment of Public Law 115–74, except the Bureau shall specify that the rule takes effect after the end of the 60-day period beginning on the date such rule is reissued.

 ## § 6.
 Offices of the Consumer Financial Protection Bureau